TilTNeXus/snowbound-ds/README.md

 Blood](https://deconreconstruction.itch.io/snowbound-blood) by
 [Deconreconstruction](https://deconreconstruction.com/) to Nintendo DS.

-* Includes the prologue and volume 1.
+* Includes the Prologue and Volume 1.
 * Made with [DS Game Maker 5.](https://github.com/DigitalDesignDude/DS-Game-Maker-5-Setup)
 * Tested on DeSmuME and Nintendo DSi with TWiLight Menu++